telerik/xamarin-forms-docs/controls/autocomplete/features/autocomplete-binding.md

 <snippet id='autocomplete-default-suggestion-item-template'/>
 <snippet id='autocomplete-data-binding-codebehind'/>

-Here is how the default template look in the different platforms:
+Here is how the default template looks in the different platforms:

 ![Default template](../images/autocomplete-default-template.png "Default template")